You Can Hike Through an Indoor Forest Past a 130-foot Waterfall — All In Singapore's Changi Airport

-Jewel Changi Airport will be a 10-story attraction complete with hotel, more than 280 shops and the world’s largest indoor waterfall.
+On April 17, the airport opened a new area called “Jewel,” a 10-story attraction complete with hotel, more than 280 shops and the world’s largest indoor waterfall.

-If the idea of getting lost in an airport doesn’t terrify you, you can wander through the Jewel’s hedge and mirror mazes or stand near the 130-foot-tall indoor waterfall (with light show) called Rain Vortex.
+If the idea of getting lost in an airport doesn’t terrify you, you can wander through the Jewel’s hedge and mirror mazes or stand near the 130-foot-tall indoor waterfall (with light show) called the Rain Vortex.
 The entire complex is built to mimic nature and create a sense of calm during busy travel days.

 The 130-room YOTELAIR hotel will allow travelers to check in early for their flights and store their bags in order to fully enjoy the complex.
 Passengers will be able to stop in one of the 280 shops and restaurants that populate the Jewel.
 The complex will house shops like Marks & Spencer, Muji, Zara, Uniqlo and the largest Nike store in Southeast Asia, according to Business Insider.